team-blacklist/blacklist/README.md

-# Blacklist Project
+# Blacklist
+### An agent that hacks into your website, so that the bad guys don't.

+## Project Structure
 A full-stack application with Next.js frontend and Fastify backend.

-## Project Structure

 ```
 blacklist/